Scalenut vs Surfer SEO 2026: Which SEO Tool Is Actually Worth Your Money?

 Integrations

 Surfer wins this one clearly.
-The Google Docs integration is excellent — it's genuinely how many writers prefer to work, and removing that friction matters more than people admit.
-WordPress publishing is smooth, Jasper Jasper integration is available for teams using that AI writer, and Surfer connects with Google Search Console for performance tracking.
-The ecosystem plays nicely together.
+The Google Docs integration is excellent — it's genuinely how many writers prefer to work, and removing that friction matters way more than people realize.
+WordPress publishing is smooth, Jasper Jasper integration is available for teams using that AI writer, and Surfer connects with Google Search Console for tracking.
+Everything plays nicely together.

-Scalenut offers WordPress integration and a Chrome extension, but the integration list is shorter.
+Scalenut offers WordPress integration and a Chrome extension, but the integration options are shorter.
 If you've already built a stack of tools you love — a separate keyword tool, a preferred AI writer, a CMS — Surfer slots into that ecosystem more easily.

 Winner: Surfer SEO